About the Program

 THE PROFESSIONAL FELLOWS PROGRAM BRINGS EMERGING LEADERS TO THE UNITED STATES FOR INTENSIVE FELLOWSHIPS DESIGNED TO BROADEN THEIR PROFESSIONAL EXPERTISE.

 We are looking for young professionals interested in coming to the US for a one month professional fellowship.
-The spring 2016 application will open at https://ais.americancouncils.org/pfp from September 15 - November 15, 2015 for citizens of 18 countries including:
+The spring 2016 application will open at https://ais.americancouncils.org/pfp from September 15 - November 12, 2015 for citizens of the 8 EUR countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Turkey and Ukraine.
+The application will be open from October 1 - December 1 for citizens of the 10 ASEAN countries.

-To participate in the YSEALI Professional Fellows Program you must be:
+To participate in the Professional Fellows Program you must be:

 - 25-35 years old;